Opinion: Is anyone really surprised by racist remarks at the palace?

 Though abhorrent, Lady Hussey’s remarks are unsurprising – as is the palace’s inadequate response to them.
 It reeks of the institution’s supremacy and privilege that has allowed discriminatory policies to thrive in the highest echelons of our country, unchecked, for centuries.

-(It is worth remembering that the royal household is currently exempt from equalities legislation and had banned the hiring Black people up until the 1960s.)
+It is worth remembering that the royal household is currently exempt from equalities legislation and had banned the hiring Black people up until at least the 1960s.

 Now, the royals have had a tumultuous few years – from Harry and Meghan publicly speaking out about racism at the heart of the establishment, to backlash over Prince William’s blaming of African overpopulation for environmental challenges; and the refusal to publish Kensington Palace’s diversity data last year.
 Eventually, Buckingham Palace was forced to take the unprecedented step of doing so, revealing dismal numbers.